telamon/picochat/README.md

 [`code style | standard`](https://standardjs.com/)
 # picochat

-Picochat is a chat app that runs on top of picostack, it is the first of it's kind and will serve as a reference application for the framework.
+**Picochat** is a metaverse bar that runs on top of picostack, it is the first of it's kind and will serve as a reference application for the framework.

-Picostack is an extremely young and experimental
+**Picostack** is an extremely young and experimental Web3 framework that focuses on smartcontracts instead of currency.
-Web3 framework, allowing you to build applications without a central gorverning super node.

-It's powered by a custom zero-cost blockchain that uses a functional-consensus.
+What you get is a custom zero-cost blockchain that uses a functional-consensus.

 Meaning it dosen't waste energy such as PoW nor does it run corrupt such as DPoS.
 Boasting zero transaction costs it provides a means to reaching longer lasting decentralization.

 The entire stack is written in pure ES6.
 The kernel is designed to live within a browser-tab without external dependencies, it's very lightweight.

-A full node runs on a low-end user device, now that...
+A full node runs on a low-end user device without using any centralized technology as proxy.

-_is_ Decentralization.
+User equals Node

 ## Start